eddmann/eddmann.github.io/_posts/2019/2019-05-03-building-a-flag-guessing-game-using-react-hooks.md

 ---
 layout: post
 title: 'Building a Flag Guessing Game using React Hooks'
-meta: 'Showcases how you can use Create React App, Styled Components and React Hooks to build a Flag Guessing Game'
+meta: 'Learn how to build an interactive flag guessing game using React Hooks, Create React App, and Styled Components.
+Exploring game logic, state management, and deployment with GitHub Pages.'
+tags: react javascript
 ---

-Since [React Hooks](https://reactjs.org/docs/hooks-intro.html) were announced last autumn I've been looking at ways to experiment with them in a couple of small side-projects.
+Since [React Hooks](https://reactjs.org/docs/hooks-intro.html) were announced last autumn, I've been looking at ways to experiment with them in a couple of small side-projects.
 In this post we will create a simple flag guessing game (called [Fun with Flags](https://eddmann.com/fun-with-flags/)) leveraging [Create React App](https://facebook.github.io/create-react-app/), [Styled Components](https://www.styled-components.com/) and React Hooks.
 Along the way we will highlight use-cases for several different hooks such as State, Effect and Memoization.
 Finally, we will automate the process of publishing the compiled game to [GitHub Pages](https://pages.github.com/).